ryanatkn/gro/.changeset/tender-sheep-care.md

 '@grogarden/gro': minor
 ---

-remove .gro/dist from the build and clean tasks
+remove `.gro/dist` from the paths and clean task